NoriSte/ui-testing-best-practices/sections/draft.md

 - [ ] back-end related tests
   - [x] test request and response payloads
-  - [ ] test the frontend with the integration tests, the backend with the E2E ones
   - [x] test the server schema (or everything that can impact the front-end app like PostMan exports, Elastic Search mappings etc.).
 That should not be part of the front-end tests but consider that the app will be often broken by a server data change
   - [x] monitoring tests?
   - [ ] PACT